malihasimeenbilal/Microservices/ServerTest/README.md

-We now use an AWS EC2 instance to construct a cloud server and run consul and traefik to bypass the campus network firewall restriction.
+We now use consul, traefik, and docker to implement the assignment.

-Because the EC2 instance uses t2.micro which only has 1G memory, the Ollama service runs on a local machine.
+Machine A serves as the server, and machine B serves as the client.
+Both can register for separate services.

-In service.py, line 10 CONSUL_AGENT needs to be the server's public IP address, which changes whenever the EC2 instance starts. line 11 OLLAMA_URL needs to be the local machine's public IP address.
+In service.py, line 10 CONSUL_AGENT needs to be the server's IP address.

-Since the service is running on the EC2, the local machines can access the service through the Postman directly.
+Both machines can access the service through the Postman directly.

-Go to postman and POST http://{EC2 public IP address:5000/register} to register a service
+Go to postman and POST http://{self IP address:5000/register} to register a service

-GET http://{EC2 public IP address:5000/services} to get the current service json list
+GET http://{self IP address:5000/services} to get the current service json list

-POST http://{EC2 public IP addresss:5000/forward} with Body {
+POST http://{self IP addresss:5000/forward} with Body
+{
-    "service": "my-test-service",
+    "service": {target service name},
     "message": "Hello from a local machine"
 }
 to pass messages to the service

-"service" needs to match the registered destination service name
+POST http://{the other machine's IP addresss:5000/ask} with Body {
+    "prompt": "Hello"
+}
+to talk to Ollama on the other machine and service.

+If the service has no action in 2 minutes, the heartbeat function will deregister this service.